NYSPMR faculty and alumni gather to celebrate the program’s 20th Anniversary, 2011

-The program provides academic, practicum, and clinical training spread throughout each resident's 24 months.
-The academic component leads to a Master of Public Health (MPH) degree from the University at Albany School of Public Health, one of the program's co-sponsors.
+The academic portion of the program leads to a Master of Public Health (MPH) degree from the University at Albany School of Public Health (SPH), one of the program's co-sponsors.

-- The MPH program is a joint venture of the University at Albany and the New York State Department of Health.
+- The SPH is a joint venture of the University at Albany and the New York State Department of Health.

 - Many of the school's faculty are active public health professionals at the New York State DOH.

-- An important feature of the MPH program is internship rotations through various bureaus of the DOH, which residents complete as a part of the practicum component of the program.
+- An important feature of the UAlbany MPH is internship rotations, which fellows complete during the practicum component of the program.

-During both years of the residency, but concentrated in the second year, residents complete practicum rotations that allow them to apply public health principles they learn in MPH coursework to real-world challenges, gaining experience in a variety of settings.
-The practicum experience is tailored to meet the interests of individual residents.
-It involves hands-on experience at the New York State Department of Health and at either the Albany County Health Department or Schenectady County Public Health Services.
-Elective rotations are available at the American Cancer Society- Eastern Division and at the Eastern New York Occupational and Environmental Health Center.
+During both years of the fellowship, but concentrated in the second year, fellows complete practicum rotations that allow them to apply public health principles they learn in MPH coursework to real-world challenges, gaining experience in a variety of settings.
+The practicum experience is tailored to meet the interests and goals of individual fellows.
+It involves hands-on experience at the New York State Department of Health and at the Albany County Health Department.
+Elective rotations are available at other government agencies, such as the Office of Mental Health or Department of Correctional Services.

-- The resident takes an active role in the activities of the agency to which s/he is assigned, assuming responsibility for some aspects of program functioning, and conducting at least one investigation or analysis during the year leading to a publishable report.
+- Fellows take an active role in the work of the agency to which they are assigned, assuming responsibility for some aspects of program functioning, and conducting at least one investigation or analysis leading to a publishable report or professional presentation.

-- Other activities may include integrative experiences outside of the current practicum rotation, for example helping with emergency response to a disease outbreak or co-teaching an SPH course with a faculty member.
+- Other activities may include “integrative experiences” outside of the current practicum rotation, for example helping with emergency response to a disease outbreak or co-teaching an SPH course with a faculty member.

-Throughout the program, residents participate in weekly residency seminars.
-Guest speakers from the Department of Health and other public and private agencies involve residents in lively discussions of key public health/preventive medicine issues.
-Second year residents give occasional seminar presentations about their practicum rotations.
-A monthly Journal Club series gives residents experience with rigorous methodological analysis of published or current research.
-Several times a year, residents and faculty take field trips to sites throughout the state.
-Recent trips have included the following:
+Throughout the program, fellows participate in weekly seminars.
+Guest speakers from the Department of Health and other public and private agencies involve fellows in lively discussions of key public health issues.
+A monthly Journal Club series gives fellows experience with rigorous methodological analysis of published research.
+Occasionally, fellows and faculty take field trips to sites throughout the state.

 Pay and Benefits